Automations (beta)

 Look for recompete or follow-on signals in the automation trigger details and any records included with this run.
 Prioritize records tied to [buyer, agency, office, vehicle, program, vendor, NAICS, PSC, or geography] that may become actionable in the next [timeframe].

 If this run includes saved-search results, use those new results first.
 If only GovTribe IDs are provided, retrieve the records before summarizing them.
-Identify likely follow-on paths, incumbent or predecessor clues, timing risk, and the next research question our team should answer.Pursuit stage-change briefing
+Identify likely follow-on paths, incumbent or predecessor clues, timing risk, missing evidence, and the next owner action our team should take.Pursuit stage-change briefing

 Use when: You want a short briefing when a pursuit moves into a stage that requires action from capture, proposal, pricing, or leadership.